 One of the most easy control law, nevertheless widely used, is the PD.
 Multiplying an error and its derivative with two scalar values results in a very easy and reliable control law for the ascent trajectory.
 More often PID controllers are used than PD, in this work the integral action has been discarded mainly for simplicity and computational speed purposes.
-Nevertheless it is an enough good model to control the dynamics and follow the reference trajectory.

-Given the fact that the reference trajectory has been computed using a 3DOF model with simplified atmospheric actions, the difference in velocity is expected to diverge with respect to a model with a more complex aerodynamic model.
-This means that the temporal evolution of the altitude and the downrange diverges with the reference.
-Therefore a geometric trajectory, in terms of altitude and downrange, is followed dropping all the time dependencies.
+Given the fact that the reference trajectory has been computed using a 3 dof model with simplified atmospheric actions, the difference in velocity is expected do differ with respect to a model with a more complex aerodynamic model.
+For this reason it is a wise choice to follow a geometric trajectory compared to a motion law function of time.